FREE SHIPPING on orders over $75 International: over $250

 Posted by Angelina Kurganska on

-Gong fu translates as right effort.
+Gong Fu (工夫) can be translated as "Time and Effort".
 We wish to emphasize just that.
-While there are specific steps generally taken during a traditional Chinese tea ceremony, they are by no means the only right way of brewing tea.
-It is indeed about your own right effort, your own way of honoring the tea.
+While there are specific steps typically followed during a traditional Chinese tea ceremony, they are by no means the only correct way of brewing tea.
+It is indeed about your own effort, your own way of honoring the tea.

 What Is Gong Fu Cha?

 Gong fu cha is the traditional Chinese tea ceremony.
-A large amount of tea leaves brew in small vessels for a short amount of time.
-The same tea leaves are then steeped over 10 times, depending on the tea.
+A large amount of tea leaves is brewed in small vessels for a short amount of time.
+The same tea leaves are then re-steeped many times, depending on the tea.

-When visiting a traditional Chinese tea house or buying Chinese teas, we will usually be offered teas prepared in this manner.
-However, Gong fu cha is extremely easy to master.
-Once you have the right teaware, it can easily be enjoyed in the comfort of our homes, at work, or even outdoors!
+When visiting a traditional Chinese tea house or purchasing Chinese teas, we are usually offered teas prepared in this manner.
+It takes time to master, but the basics of Gong Fu Cha are easy to learn.
+Once you have the right teaware, it can easily be enjoyed in the comfort of your home, at work, or even outdoors!

 chinese tea ceremony steps